ngbites/angularbites.com/src/posts/2021-07-02-how-to-organize-nx-modules-with-angular.md

 The above should give you a good idea of this approach to a decently sized enterprise application.

 You may want to initialize and handle state related to "tasks" even outside the "Tasks page".
-Which is why it's useful to separate the business domain from the UI components.
+This is why it's useful to separate the business domain from the UI components.

 If you're wondering how to create sub-libraries, you can use the "directory" parameter when creating a library: